emmercm/www/src/blog/_discussion-pragmatic-programmer.md

 - (Topic 23: Design by Contract) Have you ever worked with a code generation tool that lets you [design by contract](https://en.wikipedia.org/wiki/Design_by_contract)?
 Did you use it, and how effective was it?
 - (Topic 24: Dead Programs Tell No Lies) In a web API world where exceptions can propagate to other services, how do you feel about the "crash early" tip?
 Where _should_ exceptions be handled?
-- (Topic 25: Assertive Programming) Does your organization use linters or pre-compiler steps to help avoidHas your team adopted Nullaway and Error Prone broadly?
-Have you addressed Error Prone warnings?
-Have you turned any of those warnings into errors?
+- (Topic 25: Assertive Programming) Does your organization use linters or pre-compiler steps to help avoid language shortcomings?
+Do you report issues as errors or just warnings?

 ## Chapter 5

 - (Topic 28: Decoupling) How often do you make a change and encounter seemingly unrelated unit tests start failing?
-Is this a problem with just a few packages or services, or many of them?
+Is this a problem with just a few packages/namespaces or services, or many of them?
 How would you start to address this?
 - (Topic 29: Juggling the Real World) Where could your team benefit from using finite state machines or pub/sub processing?
 - (Topic 29: Juggling the Real World) Which of the responsive patterns do you think make sense to use across domain boundaries, and which do you think don't: finite state machines, the observer/callback pattern, pub/sub, and reactive programming with streams?
-- (Topic 30: Transforming Programming) Does your team use the `Either<Problem, T>` pattern to optionally return errors from methods?
-How do you like it?
-- (Topic 31: Inheritance Tax) How would you achieve mixin/trait behavior in Java?
-Does your team use a pattern like this?
 - (Topic 32: Configuration) What do you think of all the ways we have at Attentive to externalize configuration (AWS SSM parameter store, AWS secrets manager, Spring properties files, etc.)?
 - - (Topic 32: Configuration) Does your team make use of any configuration APIs with a polling mechanism?